wmcbrine/wmcbrine.github.io/pbm/README.md

 Nowadays, NetPBM comes with RLE support included, so you probably don't need this.
 But it's still interesting to see the different approaches.
-Since the "RLE" identifier was already being used for Utah RLE, they chose "CIS" (Compuserve Information Services), i.e. cistopbm and pbmtocis.
+Since the "RLE" identifier was already being used for Utah RLE, they chose "CIS" (Compuserve Information Service), i.e. cistopbm and pbmtocis.

 I'd already converted all my RLEs, so I haven't really used cistopbm, except to verify that it produced the same output as rletopbm on kate.rle.